-His wonderful group of graduate students includes: Xiaoqing Jin, former Head of the Mathematics Department at Macau University; Michael Ng, former Head of Department of Mathematics at the Hong Kong Baptist University and a SIAM Fellow; Wai-Ki Ching, former Head of Department of Mathematics at University of Hong Kong; Hao-Min Zhou, an NSF CAREER awardee in 2007; Zheng-Jian Bai, the first prize winner of Applied Numerical Algebra Prize in 2008; and Xiaohao Cai, the first prize winner of EASIAM Student Paper Prize in 2013.
+His wonderful group of graduate students includes Xiaoqing Jin, the Vice-President of East Asia SIAM and former Head of the Mathematics Department at Macau University; Michael Ng, former Head of Department of Mathematics at the Hong Kong Baptist University, Director of Research at the University of Hong Kong, a SIAM Fellow and a Feng Kang Prize Winner; Wai-Ki Ching, former Head of Department of Mathematics at University of Hong Kong; Hai-Wei Sun, Head of Department of Mathematics at University of Macau; Hao-Min Zhou, a Feng Kang Prize Winner, Zheng-Jian Bai, the first prize winner of Applied Numerical Algebra Prize in 2008; and Xiaohao Cai, the first prize winner of EASIAM Student Paper Prize in 2013.